CANTUS-Project/api/source/http_headers.rst

 X-Cantus-Fields
 ^^^^^^^^^^^^^^^

-Clients MAY use this header to request only certain fields.
+Clients MAY use this header to request only certain fields in the response.
 Servers MUST include this header, which lists the fields that are present in *all* returned resources.
 Fields that are only present in some of the returned resources belong in the :http:header:`X-Cantus-Extra-Fields` header.
+For both headers, if no field applies, the SHALL omit the header entirely.

+Both headers are a comma-separated list, like ``id, name, description``.

 Refer also to the :ref:`cantus header example`.

 X-Cantus-Extra-Fields
 ^^^^^^^^^^^^^^^^^^^^^

-A semicolon-separated list of resource fields.
-This has no meaning in a request, but a server MUST use this to indicate which fields were available for some, but not all, resources.
+If some, but not all, resources contain a field, the server MUST include that field name in this header.
+This field has no meaning in a request.
 Refer also to the :ref:`cantus header example`.

 X-Cantus-Total-Results
 ^^^^^^^^^^^^^^^^^^^^^^